There is a common mistake that many well-intentioned businesses make: forgetting their audience.

 When creating content for your business to post or share, it is imperative that you consider your goal.
 Do you want to attract new customers?
 Do you aim to become an authority in your field?

 For most business owners, the answer is a combination of the two.

 If this is the case for your business, the target audience for your content should be your prospective customers and the customers that you wish to keep.

-It is easy and tempting to produce content that would interest you, your peers. and your competitors - but those are not the people who you need to attract.
+It is easy and tempting to produce content that would interest you, and your peers. and your competitors - but those are not the people you need to attract.

 Providing content that is valuable to potential customers is key to holding their interest.
 Instead of consistently writing sales-pitch pieces or touting your expertise, be sure to produce content that is timely, interesting, and helpful.

 Here are 4 things to keep in mind when planning your content:

 1. Carefully consider the demographics of your ideal customers when you plan out your content strategy.
 All of the content that you produce should provide something for these followers - not just have the goal of landing a sale.
 Get creative!